Skip to content

 Type Description

-S1 byte array of decoded characters.
+S1 byte array of decoded characters; ohe_axis is removed from the shape.

 Source code in python/seqpro/_encoders.py